 - A Project Pipeline development process resulting in a portfolio of 16 commercial projects that reduced customer energy costs and improve grid resiliency through deigns that combine energy efficiency with aggressive solar and storage deployments.
 Figure 12 provides an illustration of the aggregate load profile for the project portfolio to be implemented in this year including load shapes (kW) for both baseline designs (i.e. California Title 24 code) and project designs that include full DER deployment at each project site.

-a.
-CalTRACK is a set of methods for calculating site-based, weather-normalized, metered energy savings from an existing conditions baseline and applied to single family residential retrofits using data from utility meters.
-The CalTRACK framework is a set of energy efficiency savings calculation guidelines that obey three fundamental principles necessary for facilitating the valuing of energy efficiency as a grid resource:
+- CalTRACK is a set of methods for calculating site-based, weather-normalized, metered energy savings from an existing conditions baseline and applied to single family residential retrofits using data from utility meters.
+The CalTRACK framework is a set of energy efficiency savings calculation guidelines that obey three fundamental principles necessary for facilitating the valuing of energy efficiency as a grid resource: consistency, transparency, and replicability.

 The verification toolkit specifies how to design verification into the project development and build process, including CalTRACK and ICP quality assurance activities implemented throughout various project design and build steps as shown.